ioccc-src/winner/tmp/things-todo.md

 downloaded already is 2006/sykes1.
 There are others that I need to look at once the rest of the entries are done, assuming that it's possible.

-- Verify that all entries that should have (or could be benefited by) a try script do in fact have one.
-Also verify (mostly in earlier years) consistency in the way it is displayed and interactivity.
-The later years are probably done better.
-As of *Wed 31 Jan 2024 12:22:09 UTC* almost all of this is done: just some of 2018 and then all of 2019 and 2020 have to be checked.
-It is very likely that before the day is over 2018 will be done and possibly part of 2019 will be done but this is currently unknown.
-The shellcheck updates is another issue entirely.
+- Verify that all entries that have a try or try.alt script actually refer to it in the README.md try and alternate try sections.

 - Test and fix as and if necessary 2018/ferguson/weasel.spec.

+- Update formatting in 2020/ferguson[12]/chocolate-cake.md specifically with bold versus bold and italic in important points.